design-hub-arc/AutoCADDrawingChecker/README.md

 * Separate front end from back end
 * finish DrawingCheckerProperties
 * What is "angle" in autocad?
 Is it 2-d or 3-d?
+* Should we match rows for each comparison, or for the export as a whole?

 ## Helpful Links
 * [Excel Library](https://poi.apache.org/apidocs/4.1/)